mcmasterwhitewater/mcmasterwhitewater.github.com/index.markdown

 Spring is finally here.
-A few remaining pool sessions will help you to hone your skills before the most trying and exciting part of the season - spring run off.
+We have a few remaining pool sessions to help you to hone your skills before the most exciting part of the season - spring run off!
 Remember to be safe out there.

 If you are just starting or contemplating whether this addictive past time is for you, we suggest waiting for warmer weather.
-Palmerfest is a good festival to check out.
-Also check the [courses](courses.html) we offer in the fall and winter.
+[Palmerfest](http://paddlerco-op.com/content/make-reservation-0), is a great opportunity to get paddling instruction on the river.
+We also run beginner trips in the summer months.
+Stay tuned for more information on these.
+Also check out the [courses](courses.html) we offer in the fall and winter.

-If you are an intermediate or experienced paddler navigate to the [forum section](http://mcmasterwhitewater.ca/forum) to find out what the current members are up to.
+If you are an intermediate or experienced paddler, navigate to the [forum section](http://mcmasterwhitewater.ca/forum) to find out what the current members are up to.

 <div style='margin:0 auto;width:524px;'><img src='images/0708pic.jpg' /></div>